 Multiple reports have suggested Apple will use LiDar in its MR headset.
 The technology, which Apple has used in the 2020 iPad Pro and iPhone 12 series, dramatically improves environmental mapping for AR experiences.
 It can place virtual objects in a real-world environment more accurately, and it may be able to enhance hand-tracking as well.

 Apple is also planning on building a fan into its headset.
 The company typically avoids fans in its mobile devices, but a proper cooling system is essential in today's standalone VR.
-Even today's most efficient mobile processors would risk overheating under high-end VR's demands without cooling to dissipate heat.
+Without cooling to dissipate heat, even today's most efficient mobile processors would risk overheating under high-end VR's demands.

 To power each lens' view, a VR system needs to process two simultaneous graphical feeds, each from a slightly different angle.
 Each lens' video is graphically demanding and continually shifting in response to the user's head movement.
 The graphics also need to have high resolutions and support a bare minimum of 60 frames per second.